rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 In the continuing context of [prior work](https://anatomypubs.onlinelibrary.wiley.com/doi/10.1002/ar.b.20095), this AI Lab Note examines a similar chatbot explanatory function relative to its usefulness for medical student instruction.
 In this exercise, an experienced medical school anatomist asks questions of the chatbot, much like a individual "practical exam", to assess breadth, depth, accuracy, and appropriateness of the *inferred* anatomical knowledge communicated.

-In essence, to return to the earlier neuro-symbolic reasoning principles, this asks if the LLM inferences are consistently valid.
+In essence, to return to the earlier neural versus symbolic reasoning dichotomy, this asks if the LLM inferences are consistently valid.

 ##### Materials and Methods